Schema Spec Reference

 locales

-Developer projects are limited to 2 locales.
-Professional projects can have up to 5 locales.
-Learn more about professional plans
+Developer projects have a limited number of locales.
+Professional projects have access to additional locales.

 Metadata properties